DeepakArora76/nativescript-dna-deviceinfo/README.md

 ## Features

-- Cross-platform APIs for Android and iOS.
+- Cross-platform APIs for Android and iOS to retrieve or query device related information.
 - Offers APIs to obtain device related info.